peshay/tpm/README.md

 #### getSubProjectsNewPwd(conn, ID)

-*Returns all immediate subprojects of a project with 'ID' in list of dictionaries and shows disabled=true if the Users permissions does not allow to create a new Password in that subproject.*
+*Returns all immediate subprojects of a project with 'ID' in a list of dictionaries and shows '{disabled: true}' if the Users permissions does not allow to create a new Password in that subproject.*

 **ID** - ID from the Entry you want more detailed informations.